 Nominations for Director shall be in writing by e-mail.
-The nominee will indicate his/her consent to be nominated and supported by two (2) persons (nominators) who are CPHA Members in good standing and are eligible to vote at the election.
+The nominee will indicate their consent to be nominated and supported by two (2) persons (nominators).
 Nomination papers must be received by the office of the Executive Director on or before the specified deadline.

 The nomination form must be accompanied by:

-- A statement of eligibility (maximum 500 words) from the nominee indicating how his/her experience fits with the skills and strategic areas being sought by the Nominating Committee; and
+- A statement of eligibility (maximum 500 words) from the nominee indicating how their experience fits with the skills and strategic areas being sought by the Nominating Committee; and

 - The contact information of the two (2) nominators.